biicode/docs/arduino/features/arduino-commands.rst

 bii arduino:configure
 ---------------------

-If you have configured your hive as a C/C++ project and you want to develop in arduino language, this command helps you!
-Enter it and configure your hive like an arduino project.
+If you have configured your project as a C/C++ project and you want to develop in arduino language, this command helps you!
+Enter it and configure your project like an arduino project.
 It invokes arduino cross compiler and you are ready to start with your arduino.

 .. code-block:: bash